Koha-Community/kohadocs/source/patrons.rst

       suggestion.
 Passwords will be displayed as text."

--  To edit a specific section of the patron record (for example the 'Library use' section) click the 'Edit' link below the section.
+-  To edit a specific section of the patron record (for example the 'Library use' section) click the 'Edit' button beside the section.

    |image429|